Actor Ron Leibman dead at 82

 In his lengthy career, Leibman played a huge variety of roles both dramatic and comic.
 He appeared in numerous films including “Norma Rae,” opposite Sally Field, and “Slaughterhouse-Five.”
 He won an Emmy award in 1979 for the short-lived CBS series “Kaz,” which he also created.
 He was perhaps best known on television for his role on “Friends,” though, in which he played Dr. Leonard Green, the father of Rachel, played by Jennifer Aniston.

-A crowning moment of Leibman’s career was his leading-actor Tony in 1993 for playing the crucial role of Roy Cohn, the conservative lawyer and chief counsel to Sen. Joseph McCarthy who died of AIDS in 1986.
+A crowning moment of Leibman’s career was his leading-actor Tony in 1993 for playing the fearsome role of Roy Cohn, the conservative lawyer and chief counsel to Sen. Joseph McCarthy who died of AIDS in 1986.
 Leibman’s performance was called ”blood-churning” by New York Times critic Frank Rich, and “frenzied” by Associated Press critic Michael Kuchwara.

 Accepting his Tony, Leibman told the audience that he’d seen his first Broadway play at 3 years old.